openfootball/openfootball.github.io/questions.md

 ## League Standings / Stats

-#### Q: How can I add league standings (e.g. number of match played, win-draw-lose, goal scored, etc.)?
+#### Q: How can I add league standings / tables (e.g. number of matches played, won-drawn-lost, goals scored, etc.)?

 A: That's the big plus using structured data.
-You can auto-calculate league standings using SQL queries and updates.
+You can (auto-)calculate league standings using SQL queries and updates.
 Another big plus: Your standings will be always up-to-date (just recalculate - if out-of-date).